tomoiwasaki/trailer-nailer/status-report2.md

 - Built heroku web server that is connected to MongoDB to store information of movies.
 - Added a good number of movies into the database for the game to use.
 - Allow game screen to fetch information from MongoDB to get a list of movies to be displayed.
+- Basic CSS/HTML for "Challenge Your Friends" screen created, using bootstrap.

 2. Challenges and issues team faced during the week
 - Getting stuck while finding a way to change video immediately after a choice is made by the user.
 Last resort is to fetch a new page from the server but it will be a very inefficient solution.